YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

 ps, st = Lux.setup(rng, l)

 # forward pass
-y, st = l(x, ps, st)    # you don't need to feed graph in the forward pass
+y, st = l(x, ps, st)    # you don't need to feed a graph explicitly in the forward pass

 #change the graph
 new_g = rand_graph(5, 7, bidirected=false)